LET'S GET TO KNOW EACH OTHER

 A LITTLE ABOUT ME

 I am passionate about supporting others toward healing.
 I love people.
 I feel charged when I connect with others and I feel excited about engaging in deep, personal and existential conversations.
-It doesn’t get much better than that for me, which might explain why I knew that I wanted to work in the counseling field since my 10th grade Introduction to Psychology class.
+It doesn’t get much better for me.

 I’m also no stranger to healing or suffering.
 I have been “doing my own work” for over a decade.
 “Doing the work” simply means that I work on my own stuff on a consistent and regular basis and in a variety of ways, though typically by sitting in the client seat when I see my own therapist.
 I’m a huge advocate of therapists and others in the healing profession doing their own work— imagine how odd it would be to work with a personal trainer who doesn't exercise.